 All required papers may be subject to submission for textual similarity review to the commercial plagiarism detection software Turnitin under license to the University for the detection of plagiarism.
 All papers submitted for such checking will be included as source documents in the reference database for the purpose of detecting plagiarism of papers subsequently submitted to the system.

 Accommodation Policies

-Students with disabilities work with Services for Students with Disabilities (SSD) which provides recommendations for accommodation based on medical documentation or psychological and cognitive testing.
-The accommodation policy can be found here:
+Academic Accommodation Students with disabilities work with

+Accessible Education (AE) which provides recommendations for accommodation based on medical documentation or psychological and cognitive testing.